Tamil phonology: Consonants

 The voiceless consonants are voiced in different positions.

 In modern Tamil, however, voiced plosives occur initially in loanwords.
 Geminate stops get simplified to singleton unvoiced stops after long vowels, suggesting the primary cue is now voicing (cf. kūṭṭam-kūṭam becoming kūṭam-kūḍam in modern speakers).
 Altogether, we see a shift in progress towards phonemic voicing, more advanced in some dialects than others.

+Historically [j] was a possible allophone of medial -c- now the terms with [j] have solidified, compare Kannada which only had [s] as the medial allophone, Tamil ñāyiṟu, Kannada nēsaru.
+In some cases both remained as in ucir, uyir.
+There are also cases where the opposite happened due to hypercorrection, eg. Tamil kayiṟu, Madurai Tamil kacaru, kacuru, kaciru even though the word didn't originally have a -c-.
+There are also cases where it became t mutalai/mutaḷai/mucali, Kannada mosaḷe and disappeared after lengthening the previous vowel nilā, Kodava nelaci.

 Āytam

 Old Tamil had a phoneme called the āytam, which was written as ‘ஃ'.
 Tamil grammarians of the time classified it as a dependent phoneme (or restricted phoneme) (cārpeḻuttu).
 The rules of pronunciation given in the Tolkāppiyam, a text on the grammar of old Tamil, says that the āytam in old Tamil patterned with semivowels and it occurred after a short vowel and before a stop; it either lengthened the previous vowel, geminated the stop or was lost if the following segment is phonetically voiced in the environment.
 It is said to be the descendant of Proto Dravidian laryngeal *H. The āytam in modern Tamil is used to transcribe foreign phones like ஃப் (ஃp) for [f], ஃஜ (ஃj) for [z], ஃஸ (ஃs) for [z, ʒ] and ஃக (ஃk) for [x], similar to a nuqta.